khaptonstall/Alexa-Guidebook/README.md

 This repository was created as a way to help other developers in creating Alexa skills using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit).
 Those new to developing on Amazon platforms may find difficulty at first since the process is divided across both AWS and the Alexa Developer Console, so this repository contains guides for navigating both of these in order to create your own Alexa skill.

+## Open Source Skills

+If you would like to list your Open Source Alexa Skill here, please open a new pull request with the following information:
+- Skill name
+- Short description of the skill
+- Link to the repository
+- Programming language used

+### Node.js

+### Python

 ## Contributing

 Feel free to contribute to this repository by: